 New York DWAI by Drugs Attorney

 For most people, “DWI” brings drunk driving to mind.
 While it is true that most Driving While Intoxicated charges relate to alcohol, it is also a crime to drive after consuming drugs or a controlled substance.
 In New York, this crime is called Driving While Ability Impaired by Drugs or “DWAI by Drugs,” Vehicle and Traffic Law Section 1192(4).
 The impairment may be attributable to the use of a single drug, or a combination of drugs, alcohol and/or controlled substances.
+Retaining an experienced DWI by Drugs lawyer in NYC early on is essential in reaching a favorable outcome.

 Driving Under the Influence of Prescription Drugs